the-mikedavis/helix/book/src/guides/adding_languages.md

 To add a new language, you need to add a `language` entry to the [`languages.toml`][languages.toml] found in the root of the repository;
-this `languages.toml` file is included at compilation time, and is distinct from the `language.toml` file in the user's [configuration directory](../configuration.md).
+this `languages.toml` file is included at compilation time, and is distinct from the `languages.toml` file in the user's [configuration directory](../configuration.md).

 ```toml